For the third day in a row, the Earth's average temperature remained at a record high

 On Wednesday, 38 million Americans were under some kind of heat alert, Kapnick said.

-That included communities that aren't used to feeling such heat.
-In North Grenville, Ontario, the city turned ice hockey rinks into cooling centers as temperatures Wednesday hit 90 degrees Fahrenheit (32 degrees Celsius), with humidity making it feel like 100.4 degrees (38 degrees Celsius).
+Murtugudde said that ocean heat is also going deeper.
+He said, “Oceans take up 93% of additional heat we are generating because of increasing greenhouse gases and they are now a huge reservoir of heat.”

-With many places seeing temperatures near 100 degrees Fahrenheit (37.8 degrees Celsius), the average temperature records might not seem very hot.
-But Tuesday's global high was nearly 1.8 degrees Fahrenheit (a full degree Celsius) higher than the 1979-2000 average, which already topped the 20th- and 19th-century averages.
+Some places experienced unusually cold weather for the time of year, including southeast Australia and much of India.

-High-temperature records were surpassed this week in Quebec and Peru.
-Beijing reported nine straight days last week when the temperature exceeded 35 degrees Celsius (95 degrees Fahrenheit), and ordered a stop to all outdoor work Wednesday as more high temperatures were forecast.
-Cities across the U.S. from Medford, Oregon to Tampa, Florida have been hovering at all-time highs, said Zack Taylor, a meteorologist with the National Weather Service.
+With many places seeing temperatures near 38 degrees Celsius (100.40 degrees Fahrenheit), an average temperature record of 17.18 Celsius (62.9 degrees Fahrenheit) might not seem very hot.
+But Tuesday's global high was nearly a full degree Celsius (1.8 degrees Fahrenheit) higher than the 1979-2000 average, which already topped the 20th- and 19th-century averages.

-Alan Harris, director of emergency management for Seminole County, Florida, said the county has already surpassed last year for the number of days they’ve activated their extreme weather plan — something that happens when the heat index hits 108 Fahrenheit or greater.
+Alan Harris, director of emergency management for Seminole County, Florida, said the county has already surpassed last year for the number of days they’ve activated their extreme weather plan — something that happens when the heat index hits 108 degrees Fahrenheit (42 degrees Celsius) or greater.

 “It’s just been kind of brutally hot for the last week, and now it looks like potentially for two weeks,” Harris said.